Selenium Python Tutorial for Beginners (Step-by-Step using WebDriver)

 Installing Selenium

 Next, you can install the Selenium package using the pip installer.
-For this, enter the below command in the terminal or command prompt-
+For this, enter the command below in the terminal or command prompt:

 install the Selenium package using the pip installer